 Interviewees: Mel Gibson.
 Monica Bellucci.
 Jim Caviezel.
 Rosalinda Celentano.
 Maia Morgenstern.
 Luca De Dominicis.
 William J. Fulco.
 Claudia Gerini.
 Christo Jivkov.

-Jim Caviezel video and Greg the Dog The Big Question image: ThinkFilm.
+Jim Caviezel video and Greg the Dog The Big Question documentary image: ThinkFilm.

 Jim Caviezel The Passion of the Christ image: Newmarket Films.

-“The Big Question: Mel Gibson + The Passion of the Christ Talent Discuss God” last updated in January 2020.
+“The Big Question: The Passion Talent Discuss God” last updated in September 2021.